Scott County Sports Hall of Fame, Inc.

 The Class of 2023 includes Haywood Reeves (Forest), Krista Donald (Lake), Darvis Vance (Lake), Genia Griffin Jackson (Morton), and Clyde Muse (Sebastopol).
 The class also includes the late Nathan Russell and the late John David Calhoun, both of Forest.

-“This is about giving honorees another opportunity to shine and for us to say, ‘thank you’ for the contributions they made,” Edmondson said.
+“This is about giving honorees another opportunity to shine and for us to say, ‘thank you’ for the contributions they made,” said Frank Edmondson, president and chairman of the selection committee.
 “We appreciate the continued support of our sponsors and everyone who has contributed in any way.
 We could not continue doing this without your help.”

-The Scott County Sports Hall of Fame announced its Class of 2022 of inductees, recognizing former athletes and coaches who excelled in their sports.
+The Scott County Sports Hall of Fame inducted its Class of 2022 of inductees, recognizing former athletes and coaches who excelled in their sports.

 The ceremony was held on April 23 at the Livingston Performing Arts Center at Roosevelt State Park in Morton.
 The Class of 2022 includes seven honorees bringing the total membership to 91 since the first induction in 2015.

-Those attending were strongly encouraged to wear masks and all necessary health and safety guidelines will be followed during the event.
-The Forest ticket locations include the Bank of Forest, Cox Chevron, and Community Bank.
-Tickets are also available at the Bank of Morton and Priority 1 Bank in Morton and Scott County Broadcasting Network on Highway 80 in Lake.
+Those attending were strongly encouraged to wear masks and all necessary health and safety guidelines were followed during the event.
+The Forest ticket locations included the Bank of Forest, Cox Chevron, and Community Bank.
+Tickets were also available at the Bank of Morton and Priority 1 Bank in Morton and Scott County Broadcasting Network on Highway 80 in Lake.

 Frank Edmonson, president of the Hall of Fame and chairman of the selection committee, said this year’s ceremony marks a return to previous event formats.